creatorbe/creatorbe.github.io/_posts/2017-04-07-ansshot-creatorbe.md

 ```
 ----------

-### **Improvement**
+## **Improvement**

-Think like a Programmer, Cool but ewwh there's little bit wasted, yeah yah yah still long syntax and take a time for renaming.
+Think like a Programmer, Cool but not enough, ewwh there's little bit wasted, yeah yah yah still long syntax and take a time for renaming.
 If you run on unix machine (you should!) you can make it as aliases on ~/.bashrc .

 *.bashrc*
 ```bash